-Corneal abrasions (scratches) account for approximately 1.5 percent of eye injuries each year.
+Corneal abrasions account for over 2 in every 100 eye injuries each year.

 The cornea is the clear, outermost layer of the eye that is responsible for bending light as it enters the eye, and protecting the eye from outside bacteria, viruses and germs.
 When the cornea suffers a scratch, this protective barrier is disrupted— placing you at an increased risk of serious eye infections.